 Watching the eagles circling in the thermals is relaxing.

-Golden Eagle over the villa
+Golden Eagle over the Athimolakos gorge

 The sound of the sheep bells echoing across the gorge attracts your eye to their queues along the sheep trails on the other side.
 You can come across flocks in the road as the shepherds move them to new pastures.